bitdiff/synoptic/README.md

         public void SayHello([CommandParameter(Prototype = "m|msg", Description = "The message to show.")] string message)

 An additional feature only currently supported by parameters is an additional *Prototype* property.
-This allows you to specify multiple short-cuts for the same parameter.
+This allows you to specify multiple shortcuts for the same parameter.
 In the above example, the message could specified using either *--m=mymessage* or *--msg=mymessage*.
 If a custom prototype is not supplied, the parameter name is used.
-If a custom name and prototype are both specified for a parameter, the prototype takes preference and the name is ignored.
+If a custom name and prototype are both specified for a single parameter, the prototype takes preference and the name is ignored.

 Note: This uses the Mono.Options prototype functionality and, as such, similar rules of formatting apply.